pbuckner/x-plane_plugins/XPython/docs/source/development/imgui_plugin.rst

 .......
 To use imgui, you'll need to add two imports::

-   from XPPython3 import imgui
+   import imgui
    from XPPython3 import xp_imgui

 The first import provides ImGui drawing routines.
-You need to use the version of ImGui under XPPython3.
-Importing it in this fashion from XPPython3 will guard against possibly loading one from the python site-libraries.

 The second import provides an X-Plane compatible interface by creating a window into which you will be able to draw.